containernetworking/cni/SPEC.md

 Parameters define invocation-specific settings, whereas configuration is, with some exceptions, the same for any given network.

 The runtime must execute the plugin in the runtime's networking domain.
 (For most cases, this means the root network namespace / `dom0`).

 ### Parameters

 Protocol parameters are passed to the plugins via OS environment variables.

 - `CNI_COMMAND`: indicates the desired operation; `ADD`, `DEL`, `CHECK`, or `VERSION`.
 - `CNI_CONTAINERID`: Container ID.
 A unique plaintext identifier for a container, allocated by the runtime.
 Must not be empty.
-Must start with a alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (), dot (.) or hyphen (-).
+Must start with an alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (), dot (.) or hyphen (-).
 - `CNI_NETNS`: A reference to the container's "isolation domain".
 If using network namespaces, then a path to the network namespace (e.g. `/run/netns/[nsname]`)
 - `CNI_IFNAME`: Name of the interface to create inside the container; if the plugin is unable to use this interface name it must return an error.
 - `CNI_ARGS`: Extra arguments passed in by the user at invocation time.
 Alphanumeric key-value pairs separated by semicolons; for example, "FOO=BAR;ABC=123"
 - `CNI_PATH`: List of paths to search for CNI plugin executables.
 Paths are separated by an OS-specific list separator; for example ':' on Linux and ';' on Windows

 ### Errors
 A plugin must exit with a return code of 0 on success, and non-zero on failure.
-If the plugin encounters an error, the it should output an ["error" result structure](#Error) (see below).
+If the plugin encounters an error, it should output an ["error" result structure](#Error) (see below).

 ### CNI operations